dssolutions-mx/cotizaciones-concreto/docs/ARKIK_ORDER_MATCHING_IMPLEMENTATION.md

 The UI now includes a toggle in the file upload section where users can choose:
 - **Obra Dedicada**: For dedicated site projects (creates new orders)
-- **Comercial**: For commercial operations (matches existing orders when possible)
+- **Comercial**: For commercial operations (matches existing orders when possible, requires manual assignment for unmatched)
+- **Híbrido**: For mixed operations (matches existing orders when possible, automatically creates new orders for unmatched)

 This toggle appears before file upload, allowing users to choose the appropriate mode for each import session.
+Hybrid mode is the default as it provides the most intelligent and flexible processing.

 ## Workflow